codatio/codat-docs/docs/using-the-api/webhooks/troubleshooting.md

 #### Disabled endpoint

-If all delivery attempts to the endpoint fail for a period of 5 days, this endpoint will be disabled and an `EndpointDisabledEvent` webhook will be sent to your account.
+If all delivery attempts to the endpoint fail for a period of 5 days, this endpoint will be disabled.
 To re-enable it, navigate to **Monitor > Webhooks > Events > Endpoints**, click to see the detailed view of the endpoint, then choose **Enable endpoint** in the triple-dot options menu.

 ![A fragment of the UI that displays the Enable endpoint option in the endpoint details view](/img/use-the-api/0048-enable-disabled-webhook.png)